 Below stakeholder identification techniques and exercises may be helpful for identifying stakeholders within a project.

-Review the Project Documents for Stakeholder Identification
+Review the Key Project Documents

 Project documents may provide valuable information for identifying stakeholders.
 Reviewing contract documents, project charter, organizational process assets, and documents of the past projects can be helpful.
 Historical stakeholder registers related to your project or region can provide you invaluable information that helps you to save time.